Format & Rules

 3.1 60 arrows from 18m at a 40cm target face w/ inner X's scored as 11's; a maximum possible score of 660.

-3.2 All archers will have a choice between either a 40cm 3-Spot “Vegas” Style target face or a 40cm Single Spot full target face.
+3.2 All archers will have a choice between either a 40cm 3-Spot “Vegas” Style target face or a 40cm Single Spot full target face except for the Basic Compound division.
+Archers in the Basic Compound division will shoot a single 60cm target face.

 3.3 Competition Round will have 2 ends of official practice before scoring begins.